How Much Does Cyber Insurance Cost for Digital Agencies in 2025?

 3. Types of Data You Handle

-Not all data carries the same risk profile.
-Here's how insurers typically tier data sensitivity:
+Not all data carries the same risk profile, and insurers price accordingly.
+Here's how they typically tier data sensitivity:

 If your agency handles payment processing for e-commerce clients or manages healthcare marketing with access to patient data, expect premiums 30-50% higher than agencies handling only business marketing data.